 Calcifications are tiny deposits of calcium in your breast tissue.
 They are often seen on a mammogram.

-The calcium you eat or take in medicine does not cause calcifications in the breast.
+The calcium you eat or take in as medicine does not cause calcifications in the breast.

 Most calcifications are not a sign of cancer.
-Other causes of calcifications seen on a mammogram include:
+Causes may include: